leifbr/f5certlabs/docs/class2/module01/lab1.rst

 SNAT Pools
 ----------

-Building a new ftp application, let’s take a closer look at SNATs and SNAT Pools using the **tcpdump** tool and view the connection table.
+You will build a new FTP application, to take a closer look at SNATs and SNAT Pools using the **tcpdump** tool and view the connection table.

-Build an FTP pool and virtual server.
-You will use the default **FTP** profile and use **Auto Map** for the Source Translation address.
+When building the FTP application you will use the default **FTP** profile and use **Auto Map** for the Source Translation address.

 Go to **Local Traffic > Pools** and create a new pool.